jj82931/JAVA_ParkingSystem/README.md

 • ParkingSpot class
 • Car class

+There are two different folder, project 2 is able to run on BlueJ.
+The another one based on IntelliJ project.

+# Description of GUI component and event handling
 Application is the Console (Text Based) Interface class including the main() method and handling all inputs and outputs.
 CarPark is responsible for maintaining a list of available parking spots.
 You should be able to add a spot, delete a spot, provide a list of all spots included in the car park, park a car, find / remove a car by registration number, find cars by the make and reset car park.
 A parking spot must have an identifier, which starts with a capital letter, followed by a three- digit number e.g. “D001”, “E127”.
 A parking spot should also know if a car is parked in the spot.